huggingface/blog/modernbert.md

 ModernBERT demonstrates that encoder-only models can be improved by modern methods.
 They continue to offer very strong performance on some tasks, providing an extremely attractive size/performance ratio.

 More than anything, we’re really looking forward to seeing what creative ways to use these models the community will come up with!
-To encourage this, we’re opening a call for demos until January 10th, 2025: the 5 best ones will get added to this post in its own section and win a $100 (or local currency equivalent) Amazon gift card, as well as a 6-month HuggingFace Pro subscription!
+To encourage this, we’re opening a call for demos until January 10th, 2025: the 5 best ones will get added to this post in a showcase section and win a $100 (or local currency equivalent) Amazon gift card, as well as a 6-month HuggingFace Pro subscription!
 (If you need a hint to get started, here’s a demo we thought about: code similarity HF space)

 ## Links